nsidc/earthaccess/docs/contributing/releasing.md

         The files managed by `bump-my-version` are configured in `pyproject.toml`.

-1. Push a tag on the new commit containing the version number, prefixed with `v`, e.g.
+1. Push a tag on the new commit containing the version number, prefixed with `v`, for example `v1.3.0`.
-   `v1.3.0`.

     ```plain
     git tag v1.3.0  # EXAMPLE version number